609905035/Git/readme.txt

 Git learn test
-Every dau kown a new thing
+Every day kown a new thing